 Implications

-Once we understand that there were two sets of plates, we can reconcile the different accounts and make sense of these details of Church history.
+Once we understand that there were two sets of plates, we can reconcile the different accounts and make sense of the details of Church history.

 We also understand that the repository Mormon referred to in Mormon 6:6 was actually in the Hill Cumorah in New York, as explained by several of the men who knew Joseph Smith, including Brigham Young, Wilford Woodruff, Heber C. Kimball, and Orson Pratt.